JuLieAlgebra/informed_classifier/README.md

    - **FittedGaussianModel**: estimate both mean and covariance for each class ($\hat\mu,\hat\Sigma$).
    - **FittedMeanGaussianModel**: estimate only means, use a shared/assumed covariance.
    - **FittedCovGaussianModel**: assume mean, estimate covariances.
-   - These form a family of **plug-in Bayes** classifiers; performance tracks the quality of $\hat\mu,\hat\Sigma$.
+   - These form a family of **Informed Classifier** classifiers; performance tracks the quality of $\hat\mu,\hat\Sigma$.

 3. **Discriminative baseline** - a standard SVM (RBF) trained on trajectories (optionally with simple normalization/whitening).
 This represents **no physics prior** and serves as a control.

 ## Key idea

 > **How much partial generative knowledge is enough to consistently outperform a generic discriminative model?**
-> By sweeping what we fit (mean only, cov only, both) and the size of the labeled dataset, we chart where informed plug-in Bayes wins versus an SVM.
+> By sweeping what we fit (mean only, cov only, both) and the size of the labeled dataset, we chart where informed Informed Classifier wins versus an SVM.

 ## Dataset